 But determining whether a will or a trust is best for you depends entirely on your personal circumstances.
 And the fact that estate planning has changed so much makes choosing the right tool for the job even more complex.

-The best way for you to determine the truly right solution for your family is to meet with us for a Vision Meeting.
+The best way for you to determine the truly right solution for your family is to meet with us for a Strategy Session.
 During that process, we’ll take you through an analysis of your personal assets, what’s most important to you, and what will happen to your loved ones when you become incapacitated or die.
 From there, you can make the right choice for the people you love.

 In the meantime, here are some key differences between wills and trusts you should be aware of.